Motion#

 play sound [success v]

-The climb active? block returns a Boolean indicating whether the drone is climbing.
+The climb active Boolean block reports whether the drone is climbing.

 • True — The drone is currently climbing.